Dichobune: Early history

-In 1862, Swiss palaeontologist Ludwig Ruetimeyer hypothesized that Anoplotherium secundarium was a transitional species to Dichobune based on dental morphology and for the latter genus established the subgenus Diplobune.
+In 1862, Swiss palaeontologist Ludwig Ruetimeyer hypothesized that Anoplotherium secundarium was a transitional species to Dichobune based on dental morphology and established the subgenus Diplobune under Dichobune.
 He also erected the species D. mülleri based on additional dental fossils.
 (Note: The latin script letter "ü" as used in multiple species names has been replaced by the letter combination "ue".)
 The British zoology lecturer Charles Carter Blake in 1863 erected the genus Didymodon and its only species Didymodon Vauclusianum using a dental specimen from a fossil collection in the Natural History Museum in London, arguing that the molars' forms closely resembled that of Dichobune but differed from all known fossil artiodactyl genera based on specific dental anatomies.
 He explained that the genus name derived from δίδυμος (twofold) and ὀδούς (tooth) while the species name derived from the French department of Vaucluse where the specimen originated from.
 In 1870, German palaeontologist Oscar Fraas argued that Dichobune had no evolutionary relationship with the Anoplotheriidae, then recognizing the anoplotheriid Diplobune as a distinct genus.
 In 1885, British naturalist Richard Lydekker emended Dichobune to Dichobunus, making Didymodon a synonym of it; he also listed Anoplotherium minus and Didymodon vauclusianus as synonyms of D. leporinus and referenced D. robertiana as being the smaller species of the genus.
 Lydekker, furthermore, reclassified D. ovinus into Dacrytherium and D. cervinus into Dichodon.
-In 1891, Ruetimeyer, using the name "Dichobune", recognized D. leporinum, D. Robertianum and D. Mülleri as valid species but did not go into verifying the validity of D. Suillum.
-He additionally erected the species D. langii and D. pygmaea.
+In 1891, Ruetimeyer, using the name "Dichobune", recognized D. leporinum, D. Robertianum and D. Mülleri as valid species did not discuss the validity of D. Suillum.
+He additionally erected the species D. langii and D. pygmaea using additional dental material from the Swiss locality of Egerkingen.